-Chain brake and front hand guard
+- Chain brake and front hand guard

+- Throttle lock

-Chain catcher
+- Chain catcher

+- Right hand guard

-· Vibration damping system
+- Vibration damping system

-Stop switch
+- Stop switch

-Muffler
+- Muffler

-Cutting equipment (see "Cutting equipment" section).
+- Cutting equipment (see "Cutting equipment" section).

 1 Chain brake and front hand guard

 YOUR chain saw is equipped with a chain brake that is designed to stop the chain immediately if you get a kickback.
 The chain brake reduces the risk of accidents, but only You can prevent them.